Molly Toomey, MSW

 nice to meet you!

 Hi!
-I'm Molly (they/them), queer American therapist and Licensed Clinical Social Worker now based in Germany.
-I've been in the business of helping people since 2010.I've worked with people of all ages from wildly diverse communities in multiple cities, countries, and languages.
-Along the way, I've gained knowledge, skills, and lessons learned from many sources: intensive master's-level clinical training and continuing education, hands-on learning and supervision, lived experience and community wisdom, and my own therapy.My approach draws from relational and psychodynamic therapy and a systemic, intersectional lens: I believe that our relationships and the systems we're in shape how we live and love, and that deep, genuine, attuned connection helps us heal from relational wounds and live our most authentic, fulfilling lives.
-(More on this here.)I am guided by my mission and values, my personal and professional journey, and my lived experience.I've personally experienced the transformative power of therapeutic connection, both as a therapist and as a client, and I am deeply grateful to each client who's decided to share their world with me over the years.
+I'm Molly (they/them), queer American therapist and U.S.-Licensed Clinical Social Worker now based in Germany.I've been in the business of helping people since 2010.
+I've served diverse communities in the U.S. and Germany as a therapist, counselor, social worker, sex educator, youth worker, community organizer, and more.
+Along the way, I've gained knowledge, skills, and lessons learned from many sources: intensive graduate-level training and continuing education, experiential learning, supervision, community wisdom, lived experience, and my own therapy.My approach draws from relational and psychodynamic therapy and a systemic, intersectional lens: I believe that our relationships and the systems we're in shape how we live and love, and that deep, genuine, attuned connection helps us heal from relational wounds and live our most authentic, fulfilling lives.
+(More on this here.)I've personally experienced the transformative power of therapeutic connection, both as a therapist and as a client, and I am deeply grateful to each client who's decided to share their world with me over the years.
 I hope you'll consider doing the same!

 commitments